 ModelScan addresses a critical and often overlooked attack vector in AI/ML deployments: malicious code hidden inside model files.
 Popular serialization formats like Python Pickle can execute arbitrary code during deserialization, meaning a tampered model downloaded from a public hub or shared repository could compromise an entire system.
 ModelScan statically analyzes model files to detect unsafe operations without actually loading or executing them.

-The tool supports multiple model formats including Pickle, HDF5, SavedModel, SafeTensors, and ONNX, covering the most widely used serialization methods in the machine learning ecosystem.
+The tool supports multiple model formats including Pickle, HDF5, and TensorFlow SavedModel, covering the major serialization surfaces documented by the project while its format coverage continues to expand.
 As a CLI tool installable via PyPI, it integrates naturally into CI/CD pipelines as a pre-deployment security gate.
 Teams can scan models before pushing to registries, before loading into inference servers, or as part of automated MLOps workflows.

-Maintained by Protect AI with approximately 670 GitHub stars and active releases through March 2026, ModelScan fills a gap that traditional application security scanners completely miss.
+Maintained by Protect AI with 720+ GitHub stars and Apache-2.0 licensing, ModelScan fills a gap that traditional application security scanners completely miss.
 As organizations rapidly deploy AI capabilities, the model supply chain becomes an increasingly attractive target.
-The tool is free and open-source, with the latest release including CVE correlation improvements and expanded format support.
+The tool is free and open-source, with project metadata showing continued repository activity in 2026 and format support documented in its official README.